Are you wondering how to get a job in private equity?

-The goal here is to generate return by growing this asset and then profiting if the exit is successful enough.
+The goal is to generate a return by growing this asset and then profiting if the exit is successful.

-However, don’t confuse private equity firms with venture capital firms!
+However, distinguish private equity firms from venture capital firms!

-A private equity company can buy another company from any industry it sees fit.
+A private equity company can buy another company from any industry.
 A venture capital firm can only buy startups from within clean technology, biotechnology, and technology, which makes them somewhat limited.

 The strategy in itself comes with four sub-strategies you need to know about if you’re interested in private equity careers or if you want to work as a real estate private equity analyst:

-This type of investment is directed toward mature companies that have proven business models and are looking for capital to enter new markets or to finance their new acquisition.
+This type of investment is directed toward mature companies with proven business models and looking for capital to enter new markets or finance their latest acquisition.
 We call this growth equity.

-This situation allows a company to take on debt capital that will then give its lender the right to turn into an owner or a leader if that loan has not been repaid on time.
-Or if it was not repaid in full sum.
+This situation allows a company to take on debt capital, giving its lender the right to turn into an owner or a leader if that loan has not been repaid on time.
+Or if it was not compensated in total sum.

-Any company that wishes to embark in mezzanine financing has to be respectable in its own industry, must have an already established product, and a profitable expansion plan.
+Any company that wishes to embark on mezzanine financing must be respectable in its industry and have an already established product and a good expansion plan.

-This is when a private equity company steps in for a buyout if they believe there is value in managing that company for a certain period in time.
+This is when a private equity company steps in for a buyout if they believe there is value in managing that company for a certain period.

-This investment strategy asks for capital to be invested in other funds and not in bonds, stocks, or securities.
-In this way, investors get a diversified and more secure portfolio with a lower risk.
+This investment strategy asks for capital to be invested in other funds, not in bonds, stocks, or securities.
+This way, investors get a diversified and more secure portfolio with a lower risk.

-If you are familiar at all with the financial lingo or literature, you might have already encountered them under the name ‘distressed private equity.’
+If you are familiar with the financial terminology or literature, you might have already encountered them under the name ‘distressed private equity.’

-Special situations funds are meant for companies in need of a restructuring or that find themselves in an unusual set of circumstances.
+Special situations funds are meant for companies needing a restructuring or that find themselves in an unusual set of circumstances.

-Knowing the theory is important, but I am well aware of why you’re here.
+Knowing the theory is essential, but I understand why you’re here.
 You want some answers.
 So let’s start with a simple question.